DebugBob/I18NextDemo/README.md

-# React I18Next Language Translater text
+# React I18Next Language Translater Demo

 This is a tech demo for the use of I18Next-React